 When suitable, candidates may be required to undergo some form of job related testing to ascertain their knowledge and skills.
 Testing is based on the knowledge and skills required for the position and will be administered to candidates consistently.

-The interview panel will score, then review the interview and test results (if applicable) to decide on the preferred candidate with the best fit for the position.
+The interview panel will score, then review the interview and test results (if applicable) to decide on the preferred candidate for the position.
 The recruitment policy and Collective Agreement are also factors in the decision making process.

-Human Resources will contact the preferred candidate’s references to gain additional job-related information and verify work history.
+Human Resources will contact the preferred candidate’s references (with permission from the candidate) in order to gain additional job-related information and verify work history.
+It is preferred that references include current and past supervisors, where possible.

 A verbal job offer will be made by the Human Resources department to the preferred candidate.
 Once accepted by the candidate, the verbal job offer is followed by an employment letter confirming the details.